-In and through Christ we must be willing to be delivered from the noxious terrestrially and worldly minded view(s) of life
+In and through Christ we must be willing to be delivered of every spiritual mistake and self-will in the service of the Lord

 By E. van den Worm

 If you want, see also the ‘verse by verse’ study of: